 - There is a predefined partial class ExternalObject [since the class is partial, it is not possible to define an instance of this class]. - An external object class shall be directly extended from ExternalObject, shall have exactly two function definitions, called "constructor" and "destructor", and shall not contain other elements.
 The functions "constructor" and "destructor" shall not be replaceable. - The constructor function is called exactly once before the first use of the object.
 For each completely constructed object, the destructor is called exactly once, after the last use of the object, even if an error occurs.
-The constructor shall have exactly one output argument in which the constructed instancetype derived from ExternalObject is returned.
+The constructor shall have exactly one output argument in which the constructed type derived from ExternalObject is returned.
 The destructor shall have no output arguments and the only input argument of the destructor shall be of the type derived from ExternalObject.
-It is not legal to call explicitly the constructor and destructor functions.
+It is not legal to call explicitly the constructor and destructor functions. - Classes derived from ExternalObject can neither be used in an extends-clause nor in a short class definition.